How to Apply for NCSS TSS Funding (Formerly Tech-and-GO!): Eligibility & Application Steps

 Conclusion

-NCSS Tech-and-GO! funding provides a powerful pathway for SSAs to adopt digital solutions that strengthen service delivery, reduce administrative burden, and support long-term impact.
+NCSS TSS funding provides a structured pathway for SSAs to adopt digital solutions that strengthen service delivery, reduce administrative burden, and support long-term impact.

 With a clear understanding of eligibility, required documents, and the application process (and with the right vendor partner) your SSA can secure funding and accelerate digital transformation confidently.